Services

 Building on from somatic awareness exercises, we can then include practices to explore consent and communication: learning about Yes-to-No spectrum, honouring your No, noticing where your Yes is, appreciating the Maybe and Don’t Know, learning about your boundaries and limits, using the Wheel of Consent, playing authentic relating games, understanding the elements of pleasure for you, playing with your voice, exploring your fantasies.

-Genital Mapping / Anatomy
+Genital Mapping / Anatomy / De-armouring

 Genital mapping is an educational technique used to explore the sensations and areas of the body, particularly the genital region, to increase awareness, understanding, and comfort with one’s own body and sexuality.
 It is particularly helpful for those experiencing genital pain, genital numbness, pain or discomfort from scars (especially after birthing, gender affirmative changes or circumcision).
 Its also helpful for those who want to understand their arousal, release shame about sex and the body and deepen their ability to feel pleasure.